Thembi Kgatlana: Banyana Banyana star signs for Atletico Madrid

 “My first goal is to be a team player and to work hard for the team.
 I am very happy to be able to join you soon, I can't wait to meet you all.”

-Kgatlana signed from SL Benfica in the summer of 2020, after a season in the Chinese Women's Super League, where she netted nine times for Beijing Phoenix before moving to Portugal.
+Kgatlana signed for SL Benfica from Beijing Phoenix in the summer of 2020, after a season in the Chinese Women's Super League, where she had managed to score nine times.

-Although the Banyana Banyana star failed to win silverware in her season in the Chinese capital, her individual contributions helped Beijing to a mid-table finish in 2019.
+Although she failed to clinch silverware in her stay in the Chinese capital, her individual contributions propelled Beijing to a mid-table finish in 2019 season.

-Since her move to Spain, the South African has proven herself to be a prolific goalscorer despite turning out for a lowly-rated Eibar, and last season she managed to score 10 goals in 21 matches in the Primera Division.